2021 Annual Report

 The goals of the STOP Obesity Alliance are to address obesity and related conditions by:

-- Leading innovation
+• Leading innovation

-- Strengthening systems of care for patients with overweight and obesity
+• Strengthening systems of care for patients with overweight and obesity

-- Convening diverse stakeholders to address issues related to the care of patients with overweight and obesity
+• Convening diverse stakeholders to address issues related to the care of patients with overweight and obesity

-- Defining and catalyzing an innovative research agenda for the care of patients with overweight and obesity
+• Defining and catalyzing an innovative research agenda for the care of patients with overweight and obesity

-- Identifying, implementing, and evaluating strategies to increase physical activity for patients with obesity
+• Identifying, implementing, and evaluating strategies to increase physical activity for patients with obesity

-- Reducing stigma to improve health outcomes
+• Reducing stigma to improve health outcomes

 Leadership and Staff

-The Redstone Global Center for Prevention and Wellness at the Milken Institute School of Public Health serves as the academic home of the STOP Obesity Alliance.
+The Sumner M. Redstone Global Center for Prevention and Wellness at the Milken Institute School of Public Health serves as the academic home of the STOP Obesity Alliance.
 Situated in the only school of public health in our nation’s capital, the Redstone Global Center is ideally positioned to convene key stakeholders and determine strategies to translate public health science into effective policy.

 The Alliance is directed by William H. Dietz, M.D., Ph.D., Chair of the Redstone Global Center.
-Scott Kahan, M.D., M.P.H., serves as the Medical Director.
-Christine Gallagher, MPAff, manages the Alliance.
-George Washington University students Amelia Corl, Marjanna Smith, Madelyn Bedard and Samuel Hughes provided research support during the 2021 academic year.
-The Alliance was also supported by Redstone Global Center staff, including Rachel Clark, Policy Director, Jeff Hild, former policy director, and Kate Wolff, former Senior Center Specialist for Communications, Outreach and Engagement.
+Christine Gallagher, MPAff, Senior Center Administrator for the Redstone Global Center, manages the Alliance.
+George Washington University School of Public Health graduate student Katie Ghougasian has provided research support.
+The Alliance is also supported by Redstone Global Center staff, including Rachel Clark, Policy Director, and Kelly Whittier, Senior Center Specialist for Communications, Outreach and Engagement.

 Membership